Your horse deserves this...

 This subject can be very confusing for horse owners because there is so much conflicting information out there.
 You do need to have an effective gastrointestinal parasite ('worming') program and this needs to be backed up by good horse and pasture management.

 Most of the information that is freely available only talks about the first part, the chemical worming part, because there is a lot of money to be made from selling 'worming' products to horse owners.

 This does not mean they should never be used, just that they should be used only when necessary and in conjunction with other management strategies.
-Read the article below for a more progressive approach to managing parasites in your horse.

 When horses and the land they live on are managed the Equiculture way parasite management becomes much easier.
 We have helped thousands of horse owners around the world, so stick around and we will show you how...